julie-scherer/kafka-flink-postgres-pipeline/README.md

     (1 row)
     ```

-    :bulb: If you don't see the `processed_events` table in the database, you can excute the command below in the Docker desktop terminal inside the postgres container.
+    :bangbang: If you don't see the `processed_events` table in the database, you can excute the command below in the Docker desktop terminal inside the postgres container.
     ```bash
     psql -U postgres -d postgres -f docker-entrypoint-initdb.d/init.sql
     ```